-Maths PACEs are sequential through to Year8/9; after this, students may choose what level they wish to study.
+Maths PACEs are sequential through to 1096; after this, students may elect a course of study.
 The following table is a guide.
+Algebra I (1097-1108) must be done for a Year 12 pathway (Year 11 or 12) if not already completed for Year 10.
 Contact us for more detailed assistance.

 Business Math – Very practical in everyday life!

 As our daughter was approaching year 10, we felt that It would be better for her to do Business Math in year 10 and then Algebra 1 in years 11 & 12.